timotejroiko/discord.js-light/README.md

 ## Features

-* Provides most of discord.js's basic events without automatic caching
+* Provides all of discord.js's events without any automatic caching
 * Most classes have their structures intact and can be used the same way as the original library
 * Partial objects are given when data is missing and can be manually fetched and cached when needed
-* Fully compatible with Gateway Intents to receive only data that is actually wanted (enabled by default)
+* Fully compatible with any combination of Gateway Intents
-* Drastically lower resource usage for most use cases, especially at scale
+* Drastically lower resource usage at scale